guevarch/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 1

 - Questions: Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 Is the slope of the linear model considered to be zero?
 Why or why not?
+Except for awd and spoiler vs mpg, the slopes are positive.
 Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+Why the model predicts it well.
+The low p-value

 - Linear Regression Results
 - ---